The gig economy has a ton of opportunities to make extra cash on the side.

 Time to break down how each of these steps works in a bit more detail.

 The Gigwalk app is free for Android and iOS, and downloading the app is the first step in becoming a Gigwalker.

 Just note: currently, Gigwalk is only available in the United States, Canada, and the UK.
 The app has over 500,000 downloads on Android and requires Android 4.4 or higher.

 As for iOS, you need iOS 9.0 or later to run the Gigwalk app.

 Once you download Gigwalk, you create an account with your email address.

-Once you enter your email address, Gigwalk sends you a confirmation email you have to click on to finish creating your account.
+After you enter your email address, Gigwalk sends you a confirmation email you have to click on to finish creating your account.

-Afterwards, you answer a brief demographic questionnaire about yourself so Gigwalk understands who you are and can relay this information to the companies you complete tasks for.
+Finally, you answer a brief demographic questionnaire about yourself so Gigwalk understands who you are and can relay this information to the companies you complete tasks for.

 After you register your account, you’re ready to start making money as a Gigwalker!

 Your main screen in the Gigwalk app is the “available” gig dashboard, which is basically a map that highlights all of the available gigs in your area.